Dishes Baked with Love

 overhead plate of green bean casserole with salt and pepper shakers

-How can I keep my green beans a bright green color?
+How do I keep my green beans bright green?

 fork of green bean bundle casserole on a white plate